François Bozizé

 François Bozizé Yangouvonda (born 14 October 1946) is a Central African politician who was President of the Central African Republic from 2003 to 2013.
 He was the only Central African president born in modern-day Gabon.

 Bozizé rose to become a high-ranking army officer in the 1970s, under the rule of Jean-Bédel Bokassa.
 After Bokassa was ousted, Bozizé served in the government as Minister of Defense from 1979 to 1981 and as Minister of Information from 1981 to 1982.
 He participated in a failed 1982 coup attempt against President André Kolingba and subsequently fled the country.
 Years later, he served as Army Chief of Staff under President Ange-Félix Patassé, but began a rebellion against Patassé in 2001.

 Bozizé's forces captured the capital, Bangui, in March 2003, while Patassé was outside the country, and Bozizé took power, ushering in a transitional period of government.
 He won the March–May 2005 presidential election in a second round of voting, and was re-elected in the January 2011 presidential election, winning the vote in the first round.

-In December 2012, the CAR was plunged into an uprising by rebel forces who condemned the Bozizé government for not honoring peace agreements after the Central African Republic Bush War in 2007.
+In December 2012, the CAR was plunged into an uprising by rebel forces who condemned the Bozizé government for not honoring peace agreements after the Central African Bush War in 2007.
 On 24 March 2013, Bozizé fled to Cameroon via the Democratic Republic of the Congo after the rebel forces attacked Bangui and took control of the presidential palace.
 There, he was housed by Paul Biya, president of Cameroon.
 On 29 May 2013, an international arrest warrant was issued against Bozizé by the Central African Republic.